2016-2017 Dissertation Writing Fellowship

 Evaluation of Dissertation Fellowship Applications

 The dissertation project should demonstrate overall excellence with a focus on human rights issues, understood broadly.
 Projects should make a significant contribution to ongoing scholarly and policy debates in the field of human rights.
-All proposals will be reviewed and ranked by a multidisciplinary review committee chaired by the Interim Director of the Human Rights Institute and comprised of members of the Gladstein Human Rights Committee.
+All proposals will be reviewed and ranked by a multidisciplinary review committee chaired by the Director of the Human Rights Institute and comprised of members of the Gladstein Human Rights Committee.

 Application: 2016-2017 Dissertation Writing Fellowship

 All applications should be submitted electronically in PDF format to email@example.com.

 If you have any questions please call 860-486-8739 or email firstname.lastname@example.org.